10 Pointers Show You Need to Change Your Abrasive Disc Skip to content

 ABRASIVE DISC: WHAT IS IT?

-- Eliminates sharp edges and burrs from metal after machining.
+• Removes sharp edges and burrs from metal.

 WHEN TO CHANGE YOUR ABRASIVE DISCS?

-1. DECREASED EFFICIENCY IN CUTTING OR GRINDING
+1. A DECREASE IN CUTTING OR GRINDING EFFICACY

-The most apparent indication that your abrasive disc needs to be replaced is a discernible decrease in cutting or grinding efficiency.
 When an abrasive disc is brand-new, it operates efficiently and rapidly, producing smooth grinds or clean cuts with little effort.
 But as the disc ages, its cutting edges dull, and its capacity to effectively remove debris diminishes.
 The disc needs to be replaced if you notice that you are exerting more pressure than normal or that you are taking longer to finish a task.

 2. EVIDENT DAMAGE AND WEAR